U.S. – Mexico – Canada Agreement (USMCA)

 Uniform Regulations, General Note, and Implementation Instructions - Final (as of June 30, 2020)

 On April 20, 2020, CBP published interim implementing instructions.
-These interim implementing instruction have been subsequently updated to reflect the published uniform regulations and General Note 11.
+These interim implementing instruction have been subsequently updated to reflect the published Uniform Regulations (Federal Register)and General Note 11.

 - CSMS #43062320 - US-Mexico-Canada Agreement (USMCA) Updated Interim Implementation Instructions - On June 16, 2020, the U.S. Trade Representative published Updated Uniform Regulations for the USMCA’s Chapter 4 (Rules of Origin) and Chapter 5 (Origin Procedures).
 This version of the document replaces the Interim Implementing Instructions issued on April 20, 2020.

 - CSMS #43215543 - US-Mexico-Canada Agreement (USMCA) Implementing Instructions (Final) - On June 30, 2020, the U.S. International Trade Commission published General Note 11, incorporating the USMCA into the Harmonized Tariff Schedule of the United States, and accordingly, CBP updated our USMCA Implementing Instructions.
 This version of the document replaces the Interim Implementing Instructions issued on June 16, 2020.